Dashstrom/raspinel/README.md

 You must of course replace the values given in the example by your own identifiers.

-if all is well configure the following command should reply you `hello world`.
+If all is well configure the following command should reply you `hello world`.
 ```
 py -m raspinel "echo 'hello world'"
 ```